Wanderfo/ubuntu/doc/cuda/cuda.md

 # How to install cuda on your PC

 ## Download cuda
-[raw link](https://developer.nvidia.com/cuda-downloads) chose your Operating System Architecture Distribution Version and Installer Type like this
+Chose your Operating System Architecture [raw link](https://developer.nvidia.com/cuda-downloads) Distribution Version and Installer Type like this
 ![download](download.png)

 ## Install
-Follow the prompt message to install
+* Follow the prompt message to install
-Only supported platforms will be shown
+* Only supported platforms will be shown
-I recommended you use runfile to install cuda, else countless pits ahead
+* I recommended you use runfile to install cuda, else countless pits ahead

 ### runfile
 1. `sudo sh cuda_8.0.44_linux.run`